Main Stage

 What does the color coding of the song and backing track titles mean?

 If a Song Track has a green color then it has no votes and is a brand new Song Track.
-A blues Song Track has received some votes, and gold Song Track has met its voting goals.
+A blue Song Track has received some votes, and gold Song Track has met its voting goals.
 It has gone gold!
 A red Song Track is about to disappear from the jam due to not meeting its voting goals.

 So, songs age in the jam, depending on how many votes they get, and the color coding indicates where they are in this process.